Bruce Tuckman

-Bruce Wayne Tuckman (November 24, 1938 – March 13, 2016) was an American Psychological Researcher who carried out his research into the theory of group dynamics.
-In 1965, he published a theory known as "Tuckman's stages of group development".
+Bruce Wayne Tuckman (November 24, 1938 – March 13, 2016) was American psychologist and educational researcher known for his theory on group development.
+In 1965, he published a theory generally known as "Tuckman's stages of group development".

-According to his theory, there are four phases of group developmen, they were: Forming, Storming, Norming, Performing.
-In 1977, he added a fifth stage, named Adjourning.
+According to his theory, there are four phases of group development, they are: Forming, Storming, Norming, Performing.
+In 1977, he and co-author Mary Ann Jensen added a fifth stage, named Adjourning.

 Tuckman was also known for his research on college students' procrastination and development of the Tuckman Procrastination Scale (1991).

 He served as professor of educational psychology at Ohio State University, where he founded and directed the Walter E. Dennis Learning Center with the mission of providing students of all backgrounds with strategies for college success that enabled them to enter, excel in, and complete programs of post-secondary education.
+He was awarded fellowships by both the American Psychological Association and the American Educational Research Association.

 To teach students strategies for succeeding in college, he co-authored the textbook, Learning and Motivation Strategies: Your Guide to Success, with Dennis A. Abry and Dennis R. Smith.

+Tuckman died on March 13, 2016, at the age of 77.